-To display the following options, press Options (right softkey) within 10 seconds after disconnecting a call.
+To display the following options, press within 10 seconds after disconnecting a call.

-To select an option, highlight it and press 💽.
+To select an option, highlight it and press 💨.

-- Call Again to dial the phone number. - Call:Speaker On to dial the phone number in speakerphone mode. - Save Phone# to save the phone number in your Contacts list. - Go to Phone Book appears when the number is already in your Contacts list.
-(See "Saving a Phone Number" below.)
+- Call Again to dial the phone number. - Call:Speaker On to dial the phone number in speakerphone mode. - Save Phone# to save the phone number in your Contacts list.
+Go to Phone Book appears when the number is already in your Contacts list.
+(See "Saving a Phone Number" on this page.)